git-hulk/tcpkit/README.md

 Tcpkit would print all requests if the `-t` option wasn't set.
 If tcpkit was deployed client-side, use the `-s` option to specify the server host/ip.
+> Caution: `-s` option should be specified when tcpkit is running in client side or decode packets from offline pcap.

 ## Use lua to analyze packets